verec/OWCT/README.md

 A variant of MVC that is much cleaner, simpler, easier to maintain.
 I can rant about it all day long :)

+## Network and REST

+A simple `Network` struct that just tunnels the request to/from the server with no application knowledge, A `Configuration` (and its extensions) used by the `Loader` struct that does know about OpenWeather requirements.

 ## User Interface

 The simplest I could think of.
 Scales across iPhone models.
 The choice I made is to have 7 rows exactly whose height varies according to the device.